bump-sh/docs/src/_help/customization-options/logo-meta-images.md

 You can upload your own logo and favicon on Bump.sh to customize your documentation with your brand or project colors.

-From the "Customize UI" tab in the settings of a documentation, you can add your own logo and favicon.
+From the "Customize UI" tab in the documentation settings, you can add your own logo and favicon.

 ![](/images/help/logo-favicon.png)